wangyouyue/SDM_product-230225_Yin-SD_tracking/README.md

   controlled local runtime-smoke coverage.
 These smokes use test-only `tracking_cleanup_*` namelist flags that default to `.false.` and are not production controls.
-- Occurrence records and significant records are independent.
-When a significant mode is enabled and its threshold is exceeded, the same physical update can produce both the occurrence record and an additional significant record with a different `trigger_code`.
-Post-processing should distinguish them by `trigger_code` and should not count them as identical statistics.
+- Occurrence-level and significant-level controls are independent, but the event stream is mutually exclusive for a single process update.
+When a significant mode is enabled and its threshold is exceeded, the significant record uses the same process `trigger_code` with `trigger_level=2` and overrides the occurrence-level record for that update.
+If the significant gate is not hit and the occurrence control is enabled, one occurrence record is written with `trigger_level=1`.
 - New cold tracking comments follow the local Fortran comment style of neighboring SDM files.
 They document mask semantics, interval update/reset/restart behavior, categorical-vs-bitmask code usage,